Aeluxx/cs645-final/README.md

 As an example, to run Query #5 (Small Query 1) on the Small Dataset with the KMeans algorithm, with 100% of the data used and 10 clusters, you would run the command:

 `python3 main.py 1 10 5 0 tpch_small.csv`

+## Requirements
+To use this software, you must have IBM's CPLEX installed.
+Additionally, you must edit the code in main.py to use the path to your CPLEX install location - the path currently in the file corresponds to a Mac OS.